wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 1.9.0 =
+* New improved design on the export/import page
+* Added an option for gathering user experience statistics
+* Added a message box with important notifications about the plugin
+* Fixed a bug when exporting database with multiple WordPress sites
+* Fixed a bug when exporting database with table constraints
+* Fixed a bug with auto recognizing zip archiver

 = 1.8.1 =
 * Added "Get Support" link in the plugin list page
 * Removed "All in One WP Migration Beta" link from the readme file